taecontrol/moonguard-docs/docs/user.md

 ---
-id: user-model
+id: users
-slug: /user-model
+slug: /users
-sidebar_position: 1
+sidebar_position: 7
 ---

-# User model
+# Users
-Larastats ships with a _**standard-basic**_ user model, It's not mandatory to use our model, it's most likely that you use the user model of your project.
+Larastats comes with its own user model (it have a default structure with some modifications) however, you will most likely want to use your project's user model.
+If that's the case, the next section will help you make the change on Larastats.

 ## Custom User Model